engineerbaz/BAZ-learns/0_Writing_ALL.md

   - ETc
 - Use case is to gain Visibiity of the Aviatrix usage per each account and helps to charge back to teams who ar part of deployedment

+## Other Operational topic

+- Hitless upgrade
+  - No dropped in traffic , no downtime
+- Security patches
+- HA
+  - High Availablity